pawelwiejkut/pawelwiejkut.dev/content/posts/bw_formula_parameters.md

 6 - Saturday </br>
 7 - Sunday </br> </br>

-If result of functions with names ending at '2' is same, then probably version with 2 at the enad can handle both input (with year or without).
-MONTH2_QUARTER1 in example is checking both month and year + month :</br>
+If the result of functions with names ending at '2' is the same, then probably the version with 2 at the end can handle both inputs (with a year or without).
+MONTH2_QUARTER1 in the example is checking both month and a year + month :</br>

 {{< highlight abap >}}
  IF strlen( i_month ) EQ 6.